What your customers see in the widget

 Screenshot of the rating distribution bars — manual capture, drop in here.

-When enabled in the widget editor, a 1–5 star distribution bar chart appears in the left column of the Pulse section.
+When enabled in the widget editor, a 1–5 star distribution bar chart sits beside the rating score inside the summary panel — score and stars on the left, the bars on the right, vertically aligned.
 Each bar is clickable and filters the review list below to that rating.

 Customer pulse